 - I run regular tours to Venice and the Veneto – send me an e-mail for dates and further information.
 Usually April/May and September/October – most years.
 I am currently living on Lido di Venezia – next door to the film festival site.

-- In September, 2020 I’m running a Writer’s Retreat with my friend the author, Sophfronia Scott.
-The event is a country house party on the Brenta Canal, 20 minutes from Venice – full details here: https://wp.me/p97CFs-ee
+- In September, 2021 I’m running a Writer’s Retreat with my friend the author, Sophfronia Scott.
+The event is a week of writing workshops and fascinating visits to Venice and Padova.
+The idea is to create a country house party on the Brenta Canal, 20 minutes from Venice – full details here: https://wp.me/p97CFs-ee